Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: System Model and Problem Formulation

-where $\tilde{P}_k \triangleq \frac{P_k}{\sigma^2 + e^2}$ denotes user~$k$'s effective transmit SNR.
+Denoting $\hat{\mathbf{h}}_k(\mathbf{F})$ as the estimated channel state information (CSI) of the link from user~$k$ to the BS, the received signal is expressed as where $\check{\mathbf{h}}_k \triangleq \mathbf{h}_k(\mathbf{F}) - \hat{\mathbf{h}}_k(\mathbf{F})$ stands for the CSI estimation error that is uncorrelated with the estimated channel $\hat{\mathbf{h}}_k(\mathbf{F})$.
+In particular, when the number of scattering clusters is sufficiently large, both the channel and noise can be well approximated as jointly Gaussian processes.
+If the CSI estimation error follows the zero-mean complex Gaussian distribution, i.e., $\sum_{k=1}^{K}{\check{\mathbf{h}}_k\sqrt{P_k}s_k}\sim \mathcal{N}_c\left(\mathbf{0},e^2\mathbf{I}_N\right)$ with $e$ accounting for the level of channel estimation error~\cite{Wang2007On}, the resultant error term can be incorporated into the AWGN term in \eqref{deqn_ex14a} for simplicity.
+Accordingly, the receive SINR for user~$k$ is given by where $\tilde{P}_k \triangleq \frac{P_k}{\sigma^2 + e^2}$ denotes user~$k$'s effective transmit SNR.
 It should be pointed out that $\bar{\gamma}_k$ in \eqref{deqn_ex15a} serves as a performance lower bound of the SINR modeled in \eqref{deqn_ex13a} due to the estimation error.
 Additionally, by carefully examining the SINR in \eqref{deqn_ex15a}, we find that it has a form similar to the SINR given in \eqref{deqn_ex13a}.
 Therefore, the subsequent theoretical analysis and optimization algorithms based on problem (P1) remain applicable in practical scenarios considering CSI estimation errors.